5H’s Lauren Jauregui Wants To Be Known For Her Brains, Not Her Sexuality

 Lauren also recently denied that she dated former 5H member Camila Cabello, reports Teen Vogue.
 Some 5h fans shipped the two together, even giving them the couple name “CamRen.”
 They backed up their claims by sharing photos and clips of the singers holding hands or showing any sort of friendly affection towards one another.
 While Lauren has revealed that she is bisexual, she said that she has never been in a relationship with Camila.

-After the photos surfaced, fans accused Jauregui of not supporting “CamRen.”
+After the photos had surfaced, fans accused Jauregui of not supporting “CamRen.”
 She revealed that assuming two people of the same sex are dating is downright creepy and disrespectful.

 @talented_kordei no I hate it because it's invasive, scary, delusional, disrespectful to us both and was never real…Ever.